 The small implanted sensor, encased within a biocompatible material, has a light emitting diode that lights up glucose molecules that contact a fluorescence-based glucose.
 The biocompatible material keeps the body from rejecting the sensor.
-The diode interacts with the polymer and signals a change in glucose concentration by changing the light output.
+Changes in glucose concentration are rapidly detected by changes in fluorescence output.
 This detection method is said to be highly accurate because the sensor is designed to respond specifically to glucose, yet not be significantly affected by other substances at concentrations typically present in interstitial fluid.
-Studies have shown that ISF glucose accurately correlates with blood glucose, and therefore provides useful diagnostic measurement.
+Interstitial glucose measurements closely correlate with blood glucose values.

 Senseonics has partnered with Sagentia, Inc for their medically regulated iPhone app.
-Sagentia provides expertise with Bluetooth low energy connectivity between the mobile app and the CGM system.
-The smartphone app will provide easy access of real-time glucose measurements in a device the user already carries.
-The app will show the glucose value, the rate and direction of glucose change, graphical trends and alerts will sound for hypo- or hyperglycemia on a smartphone, along with direct vibration alerts from the implanted sensor.
+Sagentia also provides expertise with Bluetooth LE connectivity between the mobile app and the CGM system.
+The smartphone app provides easy access to real-time glucose measurements in a device most people already carry.
+The app shows the glucose value, the rate and direction of glucose change, and graphical trends.
+Audio alerts sound for hypo- or hyperglycemia on a smartphone, along with direct vibration alerts from the implanted sensor.
 Data can be directly shared and is also be stored for later analysis.
-The smartphone app also allows entry of daily events such as meals (carbs), health events, etc. All of the data is stored in the browser-based Eversense Data Management System.
+The smartphone app also allows entry of relevant daily events such as meals (carbs), insulin doses, health events, etc. All of the data is stored in the browser-based Eversense Data Management System.